 There was something about Grace´s calm and serene personality that had a very soothing effect on me.
 I´d pop my head up from whatever file of negativity I was dealing with to find myself staring into the face of grace itself.
-Even if my worst moments of absolute stress, she had the ability to calm me down just by her mere presence.
+Even in my worst moments of absolute stress, she had the ability to calm me down just by her mere presence.

-She seemed to glide through life, like a swan while I felt like one of those salmon; constantly making a mad dash up the river to mate and always against the tide.
+She seemed to glide through life like a swan, while I felt like one of those salmon; constantly making a mad dash up the river to mate and always against the tide.

 She was a very generous person.
-Biscuits would magically appear next to my cup of English tea, little messages reminding me to breathe on tough days, cupcakes if I lost a case and a big smile and congratulations if I won.
+Biscuits would magically appear next to my cup of English tea, little messages reminding me to breathe on tough days, cupcakes if I lost a case, and a big smile and congratulations if I won.

-When I slipped on the staircase at home, one day, breaking my foot in three places, she really went the distance.
+When I slipped on the staircase at home one day, breaking my foot in three places, she really went the distance.
 After one week resting at home, I was desperate to get back to work and Grace stepped up again.
 She wouldn´t hear of me taking a cab to and from work and insisted on collecting and dropping me off at home every day.
 She was kindness itself.

-Yet she wasn´t a pushover.
+Yet, she wasn´t a pushover.
 She would stand her ground and politely speak her truth if someone pushed her boundaries.
 She wouldn´t be taken advantage of at all.
 She just had a different way of dealing with things that were completely at odds with most lawyers in my office and her approach really worked.

 She didn´t need to be so kind to me, just in case you are wondering.
 I was a small fish in a big pond at the beginning of my career.
 I had no power or sway.

 And, so, over the six months we worked together, side-by-side, I would find myself saying “I want to be like you, Grace, when I grow up”.
-“One day, Samantha, you’ll escape all of this and then you can be grace, too” She was right about this, as well.
-I couldn´t be a Lawyer and live gracefully, that´s for sure.
+“One day, Samantha, you’ll escape all of this and then you can be grace, too.”
+She was right about this, as well.
+I couldn´t be a Litigation Lawyer and live gracefully, that´s for sure.

-Many years later, after finally leaving my legal career behind and the negativity that went with it, I began the process of shedding the layers and negative habits of the lawyer.
+Many years later, after finally leaving my legal career behind and the negativity that went with it, I began the process of shedding the layers and negative habits of a Lawyer.
 We can choose to be bitter or get better.
 I truly believe that we all have the capacity to change.
 We can choose the qualities we want to embody and the values we want to embrace.
 During this time, Grace popped into my head and I remembered that, once, I wanted to be like Grace.

 She was Grace by name and Grace by nature, my friends.
 She was living proof of the qualities that I wanted to embody.

-And for thisºreason, Grace really did change my world forever.
+For this reason, Grace really did change my world forever.
 She was Grace by name, Grace by nature and I will never forget her.

 Women try to tame themselves as they get older but the women who feel and look the best are the ones who grow wilder.
 Join me on my Growing Wilder E-Course and awaken your wild spirit.
 Click below for details.